markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 ![](Recap/Instantation103.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F3051004821923638078)

 This example captures the notion of a train connection (guess where I am writing this :-)).
-We can create values of this type, i.e., instances by writing
+We can create values of this type, i.e., record instances by writing

 ![](Recap/Instantiation104.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F3051004821923638553)